raviqqe/doc/pen-lang/system-injection.md

 - Pen has a feature called System Injection.
 - It manages side effects of functions.
 - It inejcts system functions into whole applications.
   - System functions are passed as arguments of `main` functions to applications.
 - No other functions can have side effects by themeselves; side effects are always inejcted through function arguments.

 ---

+## What is it based on?

+- Dependency injection
+- Monads
+- Effect systems
+- Clean architecture

+---